hellmarbecker/blog/_drafts/new-in-druid-26-parsing-kafka-metadata-automatically.markdown

         ${CC_SECURE}
 ```

-so this adds a kafka key (the aircraft hex ID), and a unique ID for the radar receiver, and also the receiver coordinates
+This adds a kafka key (the aircraft hex ID), a unique ID for the radar receiver, and also the receiver coordinates, as Kafka headers.

 ## Ingesting the data